Ruby on Rails extension for Flash Builder 4

 Create a Flex project

-Create a Flex project from the file menu.
+Create a Flex project from File -> New -> Flex Project.
 You will see a window launched with options to fill project properties as shown in the image below.
 Fill project properties as shown in the image below.

 In this screen: